-Rozanna’s music and playing has been featured in a world peace exhibition at the United Nations and Capital Hill, Sweet Thunder, merges classical and popular culture seamlessly, redefining the role of the virtuoso.
-Her music videos have been seen throughout North and South America on the Classic Arts Showcase, the TRIO Network, the Park City Film Music Festival, Rhode Island and Columbus International Film Festivals, where Chromatic fantasy was a prize-winner .Rozanna was selected to be a cultural Ambassador for the United States, in addition to a recital at the UN Dag Hammarskjöld Auditorium.
-The artist has been a guest speaker at Peabody Conservatory of Johns Hopkins University, and Juilliard.
+Rozanna’s music and playing has been featured in a world peace exhibition at the United Nations and Capital Hill, Her pop music incarnation, Sweet Thunder, merges classical and popular culture seamlessly, redefining the role of the virtuoso.
+Her music videos have been seen throughout North and South America on the Classic Arts Showcase, the TRIO Network, the Park City Film Music Festival, Rhode Island and Columbus International Film Festivals, where Chromatic Fantasy was a prize-winner.

 She has been a guest panelist at Peabody Conservatory of Johns Hopkins University and Juilliard, written for Her viola teachers included Karen Tuttle, William Primrose, William Lincer and Linda Cerone.